Are you doing anything tonight?

-Why yes, I will certainly, unequivocally doing something tonight--I mean, this is college.
+Why yes, I will certainly, unequivocally be doing something tonight—I mean, this is college.
 The greatest college in the greatest university in the greatest city in the universe!
-I’ve already read the first 12 books the the Iliad!
+I’ve already read the first 12 books of the Illiad!
 The spears were phalluses and the shields were vaginas!
 Everybody died at the end!
-That's exactly what college is going to be like, right?
-I'm so excited to be here!
+That’s exactly what college is going to be like, right?
+I’m so excited to be here!

 After all, Allen Ginsberg, who is the man pictured in the poster on the wall behind me, has a point when he tells us “Moloch whose love is endless oil and stone!
 Moloch whose soul is electricity and banks!
 Moloch whose poverty is the specter of genius!
 Moloch whose fate is a cloud of sexless hydrogen!”
 Moloch rhymes with Wallach!
 It all makes sense now.

 I can’t wait to try out my new fake at Cannons!
 (It only cost $400, which they told me is really cheap!)
 I can’t wait to go to a football game!
 (We have those, right?)
 I can’t wait to figure out what the good places to eat around here are!
 I can’t wait to learn econometrics, work an 80-hour week finance internship, get hired full time by BCG, marry Robert deNiro, break up with him because I’m sleeping with Salma Hayek, lose my job and live the life of a homeless heroin addict in LA!
 I can’t wait to write a Spec op-ed!

 For college behooves us to stride into the pasturelands of opportunity!
 To pluck the tallest shoots!
 Of the ripest reeds!
 To plow the field and sow the good crop so that we may nourish ourselves upon the most ambrosial of life’s sweet grain, Adventure!